doctore/Spring5Microservices/README.md

 On the other hand, there are other "important folders":

+* **configuration** with several classes used to manage several areas such: exception handlers, etc.
 * **model** to store the Java objects that match with the tables in database.
 * **dto** custom objects to contain specific data.
 * **util/converter** to translate from models to dtos and vice versa.